CalderaWP/caldera-state/README.md

 * Once source of single source of state
 - We need to state management in CF core, pro, and add-ons.
 * Isolated testing.
-- This package has 28 tests at intial commit.
+- This package has 28 tests at initial commit.
 CF core does not have Jest setup yet.

 ## Current Status
 * ✔️ State management for forms.